Ill Kyrgios pulls out of quarterfinal clash with Federer

 - Posted 18 Mar 2017 02:35

-REUTERS: Nick Kyrgios has pulled out of his much anticipated quarterfinal showdown with Roger Federer at the BNP Paribas Open on Friday with suspected food poisoning.
+REUTERS: Suspected food poisoning forced Nick Kyrgios to pull out of his much anticipated quarterfinal showdown with Roger Federer at the BNP Paribas Open on Friday.

-The temperamental Australian too to twitter barely an hour before the scheduled noon start time at Indian Wells (1900 GMT)in California to make the announcement on Friday morning.
+The temperamental Australian took to twitter barely an hour before the scheduled noon start time at Indian Wells (1900 GMT)in California to make the announcement.

 "I'm so sorry but I can't play today," he said.
 "After a restless night of being sick I have nothing left and to play a great champion like Roger, I need to be at my best to have a chance.